-Hi, I’m Ken Ross, an Enterprise Consultant with Microsoft and organizer of the Atlanta .Net User Group.
+Hi, I’m Ken Ross, an Senior Consultant with Microsoft and organizer of the Atlanta .Net User Group.

 I’ve been working in technology since…well…you used a soldering iron to upgrade the memory on your computer.
 Computers weren’t all that personal back then 🙂